isDynamics/EdiHeadyTrack/README.md

   - [Citations](#citations) -->

 ## About
 EdiHeadyTrack is a Python package for measuring head kinematics using markerless head pose detection methods.
-The current implementation primarily uses the FaceMesh module of MediaPipe'you s Python API for facial landmark detection alongside OpenCV for handling simple computer vision tasks.
+The current implementation primarily uses the FaceMesh module of MediaPipe's Python API for facial landmark detection alongside OpenCV for handling simple computer vision tasks.

 ## Technologies